kelleyneubauer/kell-shell/README.md

 **Running kell-shell from the command line:**

-1. Navigate to folder neubauek_program3 folder using `cd src`
+1. Navigate to src folder folder using `cd src`
 2. To compile, type `make` \
     Program is compiled using GNU99 standard.\
     Executable is named `kell-shell`.